casper-network/docs/source/docs/casper/operators/setup.md

 :::

-The following is the state of the filesystem after installing the `casper-client` and `casper-node-launcher` Debian packages, and also after running the command `sudo -u casper /etc/casper/node_util.py stage_protocols casper.conf` (Use casper-test.conf if on testnet).
+The following is the filesystem's state after installing the `casper-client` and `casper-node-launcher` Debian packages, and after running the command `sudo -u casper /etc/casper/node_util.py stage_protocols casper.conf` (Use casper-test.conf if on Testnet).

 ### `/usr/bin/` {#usrbin}